 Cold Dark Matter: An Exploded View is the restored contents of a garden shed exploded by the British Army at the request of the artist Cornelia Parker.
 The surviving pieces have been used by Parker to create an installation suspended from the ceiling as if held mid-explosion.
 Lit by a single lightbulb the fragments cast dramatic shadows on the gallery’s walls.

-In an interview with Tate curator Michaela Parkin, Parker suggested that an explosion was something she had wanted to do for a long time.
+In an interview with Tate curator Michela Parkin, Parker suggested that an explosion was something she had wanted to do for a long time.
 To her, an explosion is an ‘archetypal’ image, familiar to us from childhood to adult life:

 Parker liked the idea of something that happened in a split second but that could also be made to have a durational aspect to it.
 As an MA student she had made a series of ‘wooden explosions’ – small models of explosions, which she then left outside to weather and disintegrate.
 The explosion to Parker was the latest in her series of orchestrated ‘clichéd cartoon deaths’.
 She had previously steam-rollered silver objects and had coins run over by a train.